TheIoTLearningInitiative/IntelEdison/documentation/PinMultiplexor.md

 alright!, for this first example i would like to take you step by step:

 2. Make a list of the GPIO's involved in the setup you want to configure.
-    3. The GPIO you want to use needs GPIO pin mux configuration? **NO**, according to Table1 the IO's 0-->9 does not require any pin-mux configuration
+    3. The GPIO you want to use needs GPIO pin mux configuration?

+    ```NO, according to Table1 the IO's 0-->9 does not require any pin-mux configuration```

-    4. A pin mode needs to be set?
+    * A pin mode needs to be set?

-    ```**YES, According to Table1, IO5 corresponds to GPIO13, which has two mode, one as GPIO and other as PWM.
-For our example we need it configured as GPIO.**```
+    ```YES, According to Table1, IO5 corresponds to GPIO13, which has two mode, one as GPIO and other as PWM.
+For our example we need it configured as GPIO.```

-    4. What GPIO controls its input direction?
+    * What GPIO controls its input direction?

     ```According to table1, GPIO253```

-    5. What GPIO enables/disables the pullup-resistor?
+    * What GPIO enables/disables the pullup-resistor?

-    ``` **According to table1, GPIO221**```
+    ```According to table1, GPIO221```

+    * A pin mode needs to be set?

+    ```dd```

     So basically our GPIO list is as follows:

 ```
 13  <-- the GPIO that maps to IO5
 253 <-- GPIO that controls direction, by setting "direction" to "low" will configure GPIO13 as input